TimothyStephens/ExtractUTR/README.md

 # ExtractUTR
-Predict and extract UTRs from transcripts
+Predict and extract UTRs from transcripts.